cgajda/FAST-Personal/README.md

 3. During the mission evaluation, the thrust (for a turbojet or turbofan) or power (for a turboprop or piston aircraft) is lapsed by a power of the density ratio (density at altitude to density at sea level).
 For turbojets and turbofans, this exponent is set to 1.
 For turboprops or piston aircraft, this exponent is set to 0 (no lapse).
 Currently, the user is unable to specify the exponent.
 However, it can be modified inside the "EngineLapse" function, which is housed in the "PropulsionPkg" folder.
 4. The "OptimizationPkg" is currently deprecated and only runs on previous versions of FAST.
 5. Currently, we are in the process of switching to a new off-design engine model.
 As a result of that, some of the engines provided in the "+EngineModelPkg\+EngineSpecsPkg" are not fully up to date.
 The engines that currently work are the LEAP-1A26, CF34-8E5, and any turboprop engine.
 If you want to use a turbofan engine not listed above, please refer to "+EngineModelPkg\SimpleOffDesign" for the necessary coefficients that need to be provided to use the fuel flow equation.
 Additionally, due to this switch, please refrain from using the "+EngineModelPkg\TurbofanOffDesign" function or any functions that it calls within its routine.
+6. We are still expanding the battery state of health model so using degredation on analysis for battery may be inaccurate.

 # (IX) Testing FAST: